darusakov/RusakovLab.github.io/tools.md

 order: 20
 ---

-### Empowering Neuroscience: Our Suite of Computational Tools
+### Computational Tools

-We are proud to offer you a set of computational tools to help advance your neuroscience research.
-These tools are not only powerful but also free to use:

-1. [**ASTRO**]({% link astro.md %}): dive into the world of astroglial cells with ASTRO.
-This tool integrates a multi-scale, three-dimensional astroglial architecture into a detailed multi-compartmental cell model.
-Rooted in empirical tests, ASTRO enhances the [NEURON platform](https://www.neuron.yale.edu/neuron/), providing a realistic simulation environment.
+1. [**ASTRO**]({% link astro.md %}) is a computational platform for constructing and exploring realistic multi-compartmental astrocyte models that can be biophysically interrogated in NEURON computational environment, on the scale from nanometers to the entire cell moprhology.
+ASTRO generates stochastically cell nanoscopic protrusions based on their real-world parameters and enables dynamic interactions between the modelled astorcyte and the surrounding 3D tissue environment.
    Documentation:
    [PDF file]({% link assets/ASTRO_User_Guide_v7.pdf %}).<br>
 <!-- 📄 Featured Publication: [_Disentangling astroglial physiology with a realistic cell model in silico._](https://www.nature.com/articles/s41467-018-05896-w)
    <br>Savtchenko LP, Bard L, Jensen TP, Reynolds JP, Kraev I, Medvedev N, Stewart MG, Henneberger C, Rusakov DA.<br>
    *Nat Commun.
 2018 Sep 3;9(1):3554. doi: 10.1038/s41467-018-05896-w.* -->

-2. [**ARACHNE**]({% link arachne.md %}): your gateway to creating and exploring intricate cellular networks.
-This simulation environment offers the flexibility to construct networks of varying biophysical and architectural complexity, leveraging the foundational logic of the [NEURON platform](https://www.neuron.yale.edu/neuron/).
-Its intuitive interface is accessible on both local computers and mobile devices.
+2. [**ARACHNE**]({% link arachne.md %}) is designed to model multi-cell spiking networks of neurons and astrocytes.
+In ARACHNE environment, the network organisation, optimisation, and execution benefit from pre-set, optimised parallel algorithms for remote computations and a friendly user interface operated from your own computer.
+A neuroscientist without IT background should be able to incorporate the representative variety of biophysical mechanisms pertinent to nerve and astroglial cells, within a single network model.
    Documentation:
    [PDF file]({% link assets/ARACHNE_UserManual.pdf %}).<br>
 <!-- 📄 Featured Publication: [_ARACHNE: A neural-neuroglial network builder with remotely controlled parallel computing._](https://pubmed.ncbi.nlm.nih.gov/28362877/)